vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

   <img src="images_allux-600\automation_ha_conditional_message.jpg" height="75px" alt="Icon to indicate the package box is filled"/>

-You need to add a Vertical Stack card on your dashboard with this code:
+I used a Vertical Stack card in my dashboard with this code:
 ```yaml
 {% raw %}
 # Sourcecode by vdbrink.github.io